HOW THE FUTURE BEGAN.

 It’s a long movie and definitely not for those who feel that space has no room in their lives.
 But The Right Stuff tells its story vividly, emotionally and intelligently and knows how to appreciate those who will do their best to touch the sky, even if their tool is just a plane, not a rocket.

 The Right Stuff 1983-U.S. 193 min.
 Color.
 Produced by Robert Chartoff, Irwin Winkler.
 Written and directed by Philip Kaufman.
-Novel: Tom Wolfe.
+Book: Tom Wolfe.
 Cinematography: Caleb Deschanel.
 Music: Bill Conti.
 Editing: Glenn Farr, Lisa Fruchtman, Tom Rolf, Stephen A. Rotter, Douglas Stewart.
 Cast: Sam Shepard (Chuck Yeager), Scott Glenn (Alan Shepard), Ed Harris (John Glenn), Dennis Quaid, Fred Ward, Barbara Hershey… Veronica Cartwright, Harry Shearer, Jeff Goldblum, Lance Henriksen.

 Trivia: William Goldman wrote one draft of the script, but disagreed with Kaufman’s vision and walked out; the final script only credits Kaufman.
 The real Chuck Yeager makes an appearance in a bar scene.
 Remade as a limited series, The Right Stuff (2020).

 Oscars: Best Original Score, Film Editing, Sound, Sound Effects Editing.